 - If the author wishes to withdraw an article already on deposit (e.g. because it is mistaken, embarrassing, superseded by a newer version, etc.), then the repository should withdraw the article.
-The author can always obtain a waiver, and then the university would no longer have the rights to distribute it.
-That's a reason why repositories should always follow author wishes on distribution.
+The author can always obtain a waiver, and then the university would no longer have the rights to distribute it under the policy.
+That's one reason why repositories should follow author wishes on distribution.
+Another is that repositories depend on faculty cooperation and good will.
 In any case, experience suggests that authors rarely ask to withdraw their own articles.

 Content beyond the policy

-- The institution should welcome the deposit of types of scholarly content, above and beyond the type covered by the policy.
-For example, if the policy focuses on peer-reviewed manuscripts of journal articles, the repository should welcome deposit of other categories of scholarship as well, such as electronic theses and dissertations, books or book chapters, datasets, and digitized work from other media for which it has permission to provide OA.
-If the policy covers peer-reviewed manuscripts published after a certain date, it should welcome the deposit of peer-reviewed manuscripts completed or published before that date.
+- The institution should welcome the deposit of types of scholarly content above and beyond the types covered by the policy.
+For example, if the policy focuses on scholarly articles, the repository should welcome deposit of other genres as well, such as theses and dissertations, books or book chapters, datasets, and digitized work from other media.
+If the policy covers articles published after a certain date, it should welcome the deposit of articles published before that date.

-- Even if the policy only gives the institution permission to make certain kinds of content OA, the repository can and should welcome dark deposits where it doesn't have permission for OA, and in those cases it should provide OA to the metadata.
+- Even if the policy only gives the institution permission to make certain kinds of content OA, the repository could accept dark deposits where it doesn't have permission for OA.
+In those cases it could at least provide OA to the metadata.

 Treaties with publishers

-- Some publishers may concur with the policy so long as certain aspects are clarified concerning how the policy will be implemented.
+- Some publishers may concur with the policy if the university clarifies that the policy will be implemented in certain ways.
 Providing such clarifications may be entirely reasonable, given that the policy language itself can't possibly cover all aspects of its implementation.
 For example, publishers may want to be sure that for manuscripts published in their journals the repository entry will include a complete citation and link to the published edition, or that the university will not distribute the publisher's version of the article, or that the license will not be used to sell articles.
-If the institution is comfortable with these clarifications (indeed, the clarifications in the treaty may well be aspects of implementation to which the university is already committed), it may make these explicit in return for an explicit statement of the publisher's cooperation with the policy, for instance, by not requiring waivers or addenda to publication agreements.
+If the institution is comfortable with these clarifications (perhaps because they describe practices to which the university is already committed), it may make these explicit in return for an explicit statement of the publisher's cooperation with the policy, for instance, by not requiring waivers or addenda to publication agreements.
 These agreements may contain any provisions consistent with the policy and agreeable to both sides.
-(At Harvard they are called "treaties".)
+(Harvard calls these agreements "treaties".)